vijinho/beautifully-simple-static-blog/README.md

 # Beautifully Simple Static [Bottle](http://bottlepy.org/) Blog Generator

+## Features

+* No database required
+* Uses [Waitress WSCGI Server](http://docs.pylonsproject.org/projects/waitress/en/latest/index.html): it is pure-Python, standard library only, cross-platform, deployment-oriented, production-quality.
+* JS files in [/www/js/](www/js) optionally minified when served direct from Waitress
+* Generates static HTML files under [www/blog/](www/blog) from [markdown](https://guides.github.com/features/mastering-markdown/)
+* Generated HTML is optionally minified and saved
+* Caching, minification and static files can be disabled if needed

+## Easy Setup

+* `pip install -r requirements.txt`
+* Copy config file: `cp config.py.example config.py` - this is done automatically the first time [app.py](app.py) is run if the [config.py](config.py.example) file does not exist
+* Edit `config.py` as needed

+## Running

+* `python app.py`
+* Browse the website at [http://localhost:8080](http://localhost:8080/)

+All the .html files are generated at startup in the [www/blog](www/blog) and [www/blog/docs](www/blog/docs) folders.
+The files in [www](www/) can then be synchronised with your website using a tool like [rsync](http://en.wikipedia.org/wiki/Rsync)

 ## Why?
 Because there aren't enough static website generators already in existence that look beautiful.